Past Simple exercises

 After the Simple Past worksheets are over, spend some time going over your responses carefully.
 Examine the reasons for the difficulty of some sentences and pinpoint the precise places where mistakes were made.
 You’ll be able to tell which ideas require greater attention as a result.

 Also, putting the knowledge acquired into practical situations is another smart move.
 Write a brief journal post, have a conversation, or use the past simple to explain a recent occurrence.
-You can solidify your understanding and integrate the tense into your normal speech by actively employing it.
+You can solidify your understanding and integrate the tense into your speech by actively using it every day.